By | Nichelle Cobb

 From networking opportunities to a personalized recommendation letter, the National Society of Leadership and Success(NSLS) gives their members the proper tools to succeed in life.
 Theresa Ballard who is also a new member said, “She is eager to start working for the organization and take advantage of its many opportunities.
 Ballard serves as co-chair of the leadership and development committee and will work diligently to bring more awareness about NSLS to FAMU’S campus.

 Furthermore, the new inductees received a pin, certificate, and a t-shirt, along with love and encouragement from current members and officers.
 Although it’s only the society’s second induction they have been working hard on campus to make their presence known.
 NSLS hosted their own week from December 4th-9th, that included trash cleanups, a resume workshop, and study hall.
 School service chair, Edrodsye Fils-Aime said: “NSLS is working towards not only building strong leaders but establishing family among its members.”
 Edrodsye was a part of the first inducted members class of NSLS and has consistently been active.
 The organization prides themselves on being open-minded and giving individuals the freedom to be their own unique self.

 Therefore, membership at the national level is for life and provides access to benefits including scholarships and awards, employer recruitment through an online job bank, and discounts on computers, textbooks, grad school prep courses, and insurance.
-FAMU’S Chapter of NSLS, is uprising and constantly developing each semester.
-With strong members and a solid foundation this society is expecting to influence leadership among the entire rattler community.
+FAMU’S Chapter of NSLS is rising and constantly developing each semester.
+With strong members and a solid foundation, this society is expecting to influence leadership among the entire rattler community.